vatpac-technology/sops/docs/terminal/curtin.md

 ## Airspace
 The limits of the CIN TCU are `SFC` to `F200` within 25 DME CIN.
 This may be amended by NOTAM.

-By default, CIN APP owns the following Restricted Areas, as detailed below:
+By default, CIN APP owns the Class C airspace within the CIN MIL CTR `A015`-`A035`, as well as the following Restricted Areas, as detailed below:

 - R801A (Partial) (`SFC`-`A035`)
 - R802A (`A035`-`F200`)